necropythia/Void/README.md

-# 6.S081
+# Void
-Personal Lab Inplementation for Crash Resistance
+Used to be a personal lab inplement repo for crash recovery